 This literature review seeks to map this field by providing details of the international landscape before contextualising this to the Australian higher education environment.
 The review also narrows focus to explore the particularities of the graduate employment market from the perspective of students from recognised equity groups, with specific reference to those students who are the first in their family to attend university.

-Continue reading ‘Mind the Gap!’
-Exploring the post-graduation outcomes and employment mobility of individuals who are first in their family to complete a university degree Literature Review by Professor Sarah O’Shea.
+O’Shea, S. (2019).
+‘Mind the Gap!’
+Exploring the post-graduation outcomes and employment mobility of individuals who are first in their family to complete a university degree.
+Literature Review prepared by the National Centre for Student Equity in Higher Education, Curtin University, Australia.